SharePoint/sp-dev-docs/docs/apis/syntex/syntex-model-rest-api.md

 audience: admin
 ms.topic: reference
 ms.collection: m365initiative-syntex
-ms.localizationpriority: high
+ms.localizationpriority: medium
 ---

-# Microsoft Syntex document understanding model REST API
+# Microsoft Syntex unstructured document processing model REST API

-You can use the SharePoint REST interface to create a document understanding model, apply or remove the model to one or more libraries, and obtain or update information about the model.
+You can use the SharePoint REST interface to create an unstructured document processing model, apply or remove the model to one or more libraries, and obtain or update information about the model.

 The SharePoint Online (and SharePoint 2016 and later on-premises) REST service supports combining multiple requests into a single call to the service by using the OData $batch query option.